 But that’s not the end of it.
 The thing with Chrome OS is, at least in my experience, the fun (or actual advanced functionality) only starts when you decide to meddle with flags.

 These experimental features might bring a few interesting quirks to the standard Chrome browser on Android or desktop.
-Before they get baked in with stable versions.
+Before they get built-in in the stable versions.
 However, on Chromebooks, flags are life-changers.

 In this case, we’ll look at the Trash Bin flag that, as the name suggests, enables a Trash Bin in Files.
 So, the next time you delete any files from local, internal storage, they’ll remain in the Recycle Bin.
-A short Google search shows that Google promised to integrate this basic feature years ago, but it still remains hidden in Flags.
+A quick Google search shows that Google promised to integrate this basic feature years ago, and now you can find it in Flags.

 To enable Trash Bin on your Chromebook, follow these instructions: